US pediatricians' group moves to abandon race-based guidance - NewsBreak

 “This violates our oath as physicians — to do no harm — and as such should not be used,″ Heard-Garris said.

-Dr. Valencia Walker, a specialist in newborn care and health equity at Nationwide Children’s Hospital in Columbus, Ohio, called the new policy “a critical step” toward reducing racial health disparities.
+Dr. Valerie Walker, a specialist in newborn care and health equity at Nationwide Children’s Hospital in Columbus, Ohio, called the new policy “a critical step” toward reducing racial health disparities.

 The academy is urging other medical institutions and specialty groups to take a similar approach in working to eliminate racism in medicine.